imec-int/team_scheire_OK/README.md

 ## project topic

-[Team Scheire](https://www.canvas.be/team-scheire) is a canvas production in which they present the maker movement.
+[Team Scheire](https://www.canvas.be/team-scheire) is a TV production by Canvas in which they portray how the maker movement can easily help individuals with a specific problem by hacking together a solution.

-The use-case chosen for the 2nd season of Team Scheire by imec is: creating an aid when anaesthetizing children.
-Very often they are terrified in the hospitals and respond frightened.
-If they would be more at ease the operations would be performed more smoothly.

-A solution has been created in the form of an immersive enviroment which the kids themselves can interact with.

-TODO: perhaps more info on the things that kids would go through (or ask Lynn?)
+The use-case chosen for the 2nd season of Team Scheire by imec is: reducing pre-operative and anaesthetic anxiety in children.
+Children that undergo surgery are taken away from their trusted environment and lose almost every element of control.
+This can lead to anxiety and make their fight, flight, fight mechanism kick in.
+On the one hand, the children that demonstrate fight and flight responses can obstruct the sedation process.
+On the other hand any child that experiences pre-operative anxiety can have a longer post-operative recuperation process, become traumatized, etc. Therefore it is import to reduce the fear of the children as much as possible.

+Distraction is a technique that has proved fruitful in hospital environments, for example with VR or tablets.
+In the OR the standards for introducing regular technologies are very strict and you have to stay out of the patient zone (1.5 meter).
+Because the room in general and the sedation mask were the most scary elements for children created a solution in the form of an immersive environment, where doctors, children and kids can interact with each other and the environment.

 ### the immersive environment

 By ways of projection we create an immersive environment.
-Kids get to choose between two worlds (ocean or space) in which actions have been mapped which they need to perform in real life.
+Kids have to choose between two worlds (ocean or space) in which actions have been mapped which they need to perform in real life.

 ### the props

+In normal circumstances the children would only be introduced to the mask in the operating room.
+Because we wanted to give the children more control over the situation and make it theirs, we introduced the mask to the children before the OR, in the preparation room.
+The children can there choose between two sticker papers each representing thematically one of the environments underwaterworld or space.
+The stickers were made from the Unity figures created for the environments.

-kids get to choose their props, making the transition to the Operations Room a lot smoother.
-Plus, they are less afraid of the 'tools' being handed to them, as they had the chance to familiarize themselves with it. => TODO No idea what the final props were :-)
+Because kids get to choose their props in advance, the transition to the Operations Room runs a lot smoother.
+Plus, they are less afraid of the mask being handed to them, as they had the chance to familiarize themselves with it.
+The props in this case where a range of stickers, in either the water- or space theme, which kids can use to add to their mask.

 ## hardware setup